alleida23/Tableau_Viz_Challenges/WOW22_W16_HexBin_Map/README.md

     </div>

     - Accessed the 'My Tableau Repository' folder on my computer and added the hexagon shape into the folder "Shapes".
+    - Refreshed the Shapes section in Tableau.
+    - The same process was repeated for another graph, this time with icons, as observed in the following image:
       #

     <div align="center">